NewPage Corporation

 this technology to be the longest running successful technology in the

-history of online inspection. |
+history of online inspection.
+By 1976, financial considerations

-its manufacturing base.
-After 20+ years in Ottawa, Canada the decision
+After 20+ years in

-would provide better logistics and purchasing power allowing for
+This would provide better logistics and purchasing power allowing for

 significant reduction in manufacturing costs and improve profitability.

-After careful consideration of various locations, the company
+After careful consideration of various locations, the company located to

-Carrier Corp, GE, and GM to name a few.
+manufacturing with companies like Carrier Corp, GE, and GM to name a

 1979 was a year that saw

 significant gains in machine vision technology.
+The company had

-camera-based vision system used for online web
+completed and patented the first camera-based vision system used for

-inspection.
-Designed for film processing lines,
+online web inspection.
+Designed for film processing lines, the new

-the new camera system provided detection capabilities
+camera system provided detection capabilities far beyond typical

-phototransistor technologies.
-However, it would
+photomultiplier, laser or phototransistor technologies.
+However,

-then, R.K.B. had over 8 years experience in filtering
+as a sensing platform.
+By then, RKB had over 8 years experience in

-techniques specific to camera-based technology allowing
+filtering techniques specific to camera-based technology allowing RKB to

 1980 was the year that the